-Engineer, team leader, and supervisor with 32 years of experience in nuclear power plant licensing, inspection, and regulatory oversight.
+Engineer, team leader, and supervisor with 34 years of experience in nuclear power plant licensing, inspection, and regulatory oversight.
 Extensive and in-depth understanding of NRC regulations, related guidance and practices, and their implementation for nuclear power reactors.
 Proven track record in achieving resolution of high-profile, technically complex regulatory issues.
-Areas of expertise in nuclear power reactors include:
+Areas of expertise in nuclear power and research reactors include:

 - Reactor licensing project management

 - Nuclear Quality Assurance